Weakly interacting massive particle cross section limits from LOFAR observations of dwarf spheroidal galaxies: Methodology

 where the numerical factors account for the different shapes of the Gaussian source fitted to the data and assumed form of the halo function described by Eq.~\eqref{eq:halo_part}.
 Specifically, the width $w$ (equivalent to the standard deviation) of the Gaussian is equal to $w=r_\star/(0.4d)$.
-Additionally, the spectral function approximation is calculated for the appropriate scenario.
-The upper limits on the cross-section are determined as a function of WIMP mass by inserting $N_B$ into Eq.~\eqref{eq:cross-section}.
+Additionally, the spectral function approximation was calculated for the appropriate scenario.
+The upper limits on the cross section were determined as a function of WIMP mass by inserting $N_B$ into Eq.~\eqref{eq:cross-section}.